New study tests gentler surgery for pregnancy loss after IVF

 Summary

-This study compares two surgical methods for treating early pregnancy loss in women who conceived through IVF.
-One method is standard suction curettage, and the other is hysteroscopy using a tissue removal device.
-The goal is to see which approach causes fewer uterine adhesions (scarring), which can affect future fertility.
-Fifty participants will be randomly assigned to one of the two procedures, and scarring will be checked after 6-8 weeks.
+This study compares two surgical methods—hysteroscopy and suction curettage—for treating early pregnancy loss in women who conceived through IVF.
+The goal is to see which method causes fewer uterine scars (adhesions) and leads to better future fertility.
+Fifty participants will be randomly assigned to one of the two procedures, and scarring will be checked with a camera test 6-8 weeks later.

 Get updates